fabiomix/forza-horizon-telemetry/README.md

 ![chronograf-dashboard-img](screenshot.png)

-## Based on the TICK stack
+## Based on the TIG stack
-The TICK Stack is an acronym for a platform of open source tools formed by:
+The TIG Stack is an acronym for a platform of open source tools formed by:
 - Telegraf: a server agent for collecting and reporting metrics
 - InfluxDB: high-performance time series database
-- Chronograf: visualization of InfluxDB data
+- Grafana: visualization of InfluxDB data
-- Kapacitor: monitoring and alerting based on InfluxDB data

-Kapacitor is not used for this project since there are no warnings to fire.
+Previously was TIC (Telegraf/InfluxDB/Chronograf) but the last one has been replaced with Grafana in the latest version.

 A python script is also necessary as a "proxy" to convert the udp datastream from the game into one of the [supported telegraf input formats](https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md)